 About this site

-This site is created with Hugo and the theme is hugo-ivy, a Hugo theme that I ported from Ivy.
+This site is created with blogdown (base on Hugo) and the theme is hugo-ivy, a Hugo theme that I ported from Ivy.
 The Markdown source files are hosted on Github.
 When you read the blog posts, you can navigate to the previous post by the left-arrow key or next post by right-arrow.
 Please hit “Edit this page” in the menu if you find any mistakes on the page to propose a correction through Github.

 Below is an incomplete list of packages and projects I have worked on.
 For a full list, please see my vitae.